ofirlevy/repcount/README.md

 The output videos will be stored at $ROOT/out folder

-running segmented benchmark with online entropy
+running segmented benchmark
 ----------------------------------------------------

-The 25 YTIO videos are located in $ROOT/data/YT_seg folder.
+The 100 segmented videos are located in $ROOT/data/YT_seg folder.
 To run the system on this benchmark go to $ROOT/test_seg_benchmark.
 To run using online entropy
 > python rep_test_benchmark.py --online